wodby/docs/infrastructure/bundles/README.md

 # Bundle

-Bundle is a pre-configured orchestratable set of [containers](../containers/README.md) for [the app](../../apps/README.md).
+Bundle is a pre-configured orchestratable set of [containers](../containers/README.md) (or simply an infrastructure) for [the app](../../apps/README.md).
 Every application has its own bundle.
 You can think of a bundle as a representation of an app in the context of [the infrastructure provided by Wodby](../README.md).

 The following bundles are currently available: